 Our Story

-Paul Keursten (Left) & Mark Seftel (Right)
+Paul Keursten (Right) & Mark Seftel (Left)

 Paul and Mark first met in the Maboneng Precinct, Johannesburg, introduced by Architect Enrico Daffonchio who recognised their shared passion for creating beautiful and functional spaces.
 With Paul’s existing shared workspace in Utrecht, Holland, and Mark’s idea of creating a collaborative workspace for techies in Maboneng - the partnership was an instant fit.